santamm/raspberry-cluster/README.md

 kubectl get nodes
 ```

-#### Install a CNI add-on
+### Install a Container Network Interface (CNI) add-on
-A CNI add-on handles configuration and cleanup of the pod networks.
+Kubernetes presents a network plugin interface called the CNI, Container Network Interface.
+And then third parties actually provide the plugins
+that implement the pod network.
 We will use the Flannel CNI add-on.

 ```
 # Download the Flannel YAML data and apply it